 Being in a stable relationship with your partner will make you a better parent.
-There are no if, ands, or buts about it.
+There are no if, and, or buts about it.

-If you and your partner have a good relationship, you are setting a wonderful example to the children you are raising.
+If you and your partner have a good relationship, you are setting a wonderful example for the children you are raising.

-Relationship skills involves verbal communication.
-Children who learn effective communication skills right out of the gate will more likely be able to have better relationships of their own: work relationships, friendships, romantic relationships, the list goes on.
+Relationship skills involve verbal communication.
+Children who learn effective communication skills right out of the gate will more likely be able to have better relationships of their own: work relationships, friendships, romantic relationships, and the list goes on.